react-pakistan/react-pakistan-docs/docs/react-native-icon-collection.md

 ## Styles

 Styled Components are employed to maintain and update theme for this project.
 Please consider adding Styled Component Provider wrapper to the entry point of your application, following is the sample code.
 You could either use the default theme as shown below or wire your custom theme object instead.
-See [Typography](https://taimoormk.github.io/react-commons-collection/?path=/docs/styleguide-typography--typography-story) & [Colors](https://taimoormk.github.io/react-commons-collection/?path=/docs/styleguide-colors--colors-story) being used in the theme object.

 ```javascript
   import { ThemeProvider } from 'styled-components';